 Important dates to remember:

-Applications open October 15, and will be accepted until November 15th, or until 60 application entries are submitted, whichever comes first.
-To feature as many cosplayers as possible, we have opened an additional 20 entry slots this year.
-We are moving to an online-only format and unfortunately will not be accepting wait list or on-site entries.
+Applications open October 7, and will be accepted until November 7, or until 60 application entries are submitted, whichever comes first.
+Registration is online only; on-site entries will no longer be accepted.
 We suggest entrants apply as early as possible to ensure their place in our show!

 Have any questions contact one of our event team members.